• Skip to primary navigation

 3. Texture: As the dry ingredients absorb the wet ingredients the dough becomes drier, resulting in a crispier exterior when baked.

-How to Serve Crustless Swedish Apple Pie
+How to Serve Crustless Apple Pie

 Allow to cool slightly, but serve while still warm.
 Because this dessert does not have a bottom crust, use a large serving spoon to scoop portions into bowls.
-Then top with ice cream, which will melt into the still warm pie.
+Then top with ice cream, which will melt into the still-warm pie.

 Tips and Tricks